Skip to main content

 Topics of special interest in public health.
 Topics may vary from quarter to quarter.
 May be taken for credit up to twelve times for a maximum of forty-eight units.

 Dissertation research for students who are advancing or have advanced to candidacy.
 May be taken for credit up to twelve times.
+Renumbered from FMPH 299.
+PHB 299 and/or FMPH 299 may be taken for credit for a combined total of twelve times.
 Prerequisites: department approval required.

 FMPH 400.
 Introduction to Biostatistics (4)